dtudk/pythonsupport-page/docs/courses/index.rst

 Template guide for new course
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Teaching a new DTU course?
+Teaching a DTU course?
 Host your guidelines here!
 Contact us at :mail:`pythonsupport@dtu.dk` or open a :gh-issue:`new issue <new>`.
 The course template can be found below.